Duolingo leagues are definitely one of Duolingo’s biggest and most popular features.

 The leagues are the same across all language courses.
 So whether you’re learning Spanish or Hawaiian, you’ll compete in the same 10 leagues as everyone else.

-From bottom to top — with 1 being the lowest and 10 being the highest — the 10 Duolingo leagues are:
+From bottom to top — with 1 being the lowest and 10 being the highest — the 10 Duolingo leagues in order are:

 Bronze is the starter league.
-From there, the goal is to work your way up through the leagues all the way up to Diamond — Duolingo’s top league.
+From there, the goal is to work your way up through the leagues all the way up to Diamond — Duolingo’s highest league.

 Duolingo Diamond League

-The Diamond league is Duolingo’s top league and differs to the other leagues in a couple of ways.
+The Diamond League is the highest league on Duolingo.
+It differs from the other leagues in a couple of ways.

 XP totals are usually really high—often in the thousands—so you may need to do more lessons than usual to avoid getting demoted back to the Obsidian league.

 Winning the Diamond league is even harder.
-I’ve been using Duolingo every day for over 6 years and I’ve only won it once!
+I’ve been using Duolingo every day for over 6 years and I’ve only won it a couple of times!

 After that, the league resets, and you have to do it all over again (if you can muster the energy!).